-- (34b) The EUR 2 000 threshold applicable to gambling service providers is met regardless of whether the customer carries out a single transaction of at least that amount or several smaller transactions which add up to that amount.
-To that effect, gambling service providers should be able to attribute transactions to a given customer even if they have not yet verified their identity, to be in a position to determine whether and when the threshold has been met.
-Thus, operators should have systems in place that allow attribution and monitoring of transactions prior to the application of the requirement to conduct customer due diligence.
-In the case of casinos or other physical gambling premises, it may be impractical to check the customer's identity upon each transaction.
-In such cases, it should be possible to identify the customer and verify their identity upon entry into the gambling premises, provided that systems are in place to attribute transactions carried out at the gambling premises, including the purchase or exchange of gambling chips, to that customer. - (35) Directive (EU) 2015/849, despite having harmonised the rules of Member States in the area of customer identification obligations to a certain degree, did not lay down detailed rules in relation to the procedures to be followed by obliged entities.
-In view of the crucial importance of this aspect in the prevention of money laundering and terrorist financing, it is appropriate, in accordance with the risk-based approach, to introduce more specific and detailed provisions on the identification of the customer and on the verification of the customer's identity, whether in relation to natural or legal persons, legal arrangements such as trusts or entities having legal capacity under national law.
+- (64) The EUR 2 000, or the equivalent in national currency, threshold applicable to providers of gambling services is met regardless of whether the customer carries out a single transaction of at least that amount or several smaller transactions which add up to that amount.
+To that effect, providers of gambling services should be able to attribute transactions to a given customer even if they have not yet verified the customer's identity, to be in a position to determine whether and when that threshold has been met.
+Thus, providers of gambling services should have systems in place that allow attribution and monitoring of transactions prior to the application of the requirement to conduct customer due diligence.
+In the case of casinos or other physical gambling premises, it can be impractical to check the customer's identity upon each transaction.
+In such cases, it should be possible to identify the customer and verify the customer's identity upon entry into the gambling premises, provided that systems are in place to attribute transactions carried out at the gambling premises, including the purchase or exchange of gambling chips, to that customer. - (65) Directive (EU) 2015/849, despite having harmonised the rules of Member States in the area of customer identification obligations to a certain degree, did not lay down detailed rules in relation to the procedures to be followed by obliged entities.
+In view of the crucial importance of that aspect in the prevention of money laundering and terrorist financing, it is appropriate, in accordance with the risk-based approach, to introduce more specific and detailed provisions on the identification of the customer and on the verification of the customer's identity, whether in relation to natural or legal persons, legal arrangements such as trusts, or entities having legal capacity under national law.

-(36) Technological developments and progress in digitalisation enable a secure remote or electronic identification and verification of prospective and existing customers and can facilitate the remote performance of customer due diligence.
-The identification solutions as set out in Regulation (EU) No 910/2014 of the European Parliament and of the Council and the proposal for an amendment to it in relation to a framework for a European Digital Identity enable secure and trusted means of customer identification and verification for both prospective and existing customers and can facilitate the remote performance of customer due diligence.
+(66) Technological developments and progress in digitalisation enable a secure remote or electronic identification and verification of prospective and existing customers and can facilitate the remote performance of customer due diligence.
+The identification solutions as set out in Regulation (EU) No 910/2014 of the European Parliament and of the Council23 enable secure and trusted means of customer identification and verification for both prospective and existing customers and can facilitate the remote performance of customer due diligence.
 The electronic identification as set out in that Regulation should be taken into account and accepted by obliged entities for the customer identification process.
-These means of identification may present, where appropriate risk mitigation measures are in place, a standard or even low level of risk.
+The use of such means of identification can reduce, where appropriate risk mitigation measures are in place, the risk level to standard or even low.
 Where such electronic identification is not available to a customer, for example due to the nature of their residence status in a given Member State or their residence in a third country, verification should take place through relevant qualified trust services.

 Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.8.2014, p.
-73) and the proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) No 910/2014 as regards establishing a framework for a European Digital Identity, COM/2021/281 final.
+73).